Shakin’ All Over

 Enfield (Google Maps location)

 I am confident in saying that The Old Town Hall Museum is the crown jewel of Enfield.
-One could argue that the LEGO North American headquarters is the true gem in town, but it’s not exactly open to everyone.
+One could argue that the LEGO North American headquarters is the true gem in town, but it’s not exactly open to everyone… and moved to Boston in 2024.
 So I’m sticking with this place; a three-floored town history museum that tells the story of tens of millions of years of local history.
 And does it well.

 I think the best way to view this place is to probably start in the basement and work your way up.
 Though really, it doesn’t matter.
 (I started on top and went down and had a perfectly lovely experience.)